srntrd/framework-to-identify-online-coordinated-behavior/README.md

 The input data must be a jsonl file, where each line is a json corresponding to a user.
 Each json contains:
-- *user_id*
+- *user_id*;
-- *timestamps*: the list of its tweets' timestamps, in ascending order
+- *timestamps*: the list of its tweets' timestamps, in ascending order;
-- *raw_sequences*: the list of the user's tweet objs, in ascending order such that the i-th "timestamp" is the timestamp of the i-th tweet in "raw_sequences"
+- *raw_sequences*: the list of the user's tweet objs, in ascending order such that the i-th "timestamp" is the timestamp of the i-th tweet in "raw_sequences".

 Example: ```{"user_id": 111, "timestamps": [1601596899.0, 1601597248.0], "raw_sequences": [{"id":"tweet1", "timestamp": 1601596899.0,"entities": {...}, "retweeted_status": {"id":"retweet1"}, etc.},{"id":"tweet2", "timestamp":1601597248.0, "entities": {...}, "retweeted_status": {...}, etc.}] }```